Last Updated on: 29th May 2023, 03:18 pm

 - Hold some treats in your hands so that it’ll approach.

 - Maintain this routine for several days.

-- This encourages it to step up to your finger.
+- It’ll step up to the finger.

 - When it does, give it a treat.

 - Begin with simple words like “Hello,” “Goodbye,” or “Are you hungry?”

 - Speak directly to it and put some excitement in your voice.